azimuthadv/cs465finalproject/README.md

 CVE Visualizer
 ===============
-A final project for the Spring 2014 CS465 (Information Visualization) class at Middlebury College -- a visualizer for CVE vulnerabilities.
+A final project for the Spring 2014 CS465 (Information Visualization) class at Middlebury College.

 Who worked on the project